 Ans: To track your filed application, navigate to Services > Refunds > Track Application Status option.

 Ans: Once the refund application is filed, Application Reference Number (ARN) receipt would be generated and ARN would be sent to your registered e-mail address and mobile number.

 Q.28 Where can I download my filed refund application?

 Ans: Navigate to Services > User Services > My Applications link to download your filed refund application.

-Ans: A debit entry shall be made in the Electronic Credit Ledger for the amount claimed as Refund on filing of refund application form by clicking on “File” button.
-On click of File, ARN is generated on filing of the refund application.
+Ans: On click of “File” button, ARN is generated on filing of the refund application and a debit entry will be made in the Electronic Credit Ledger for the amount claimed as Refund on filing of refund application form.

-Ans: Once the ARN is generated on filing of refund application in Form RFD-01A, the refund application along with the documents attached while filing the form would be assigned to Refund Processing Officer for processing the refund.
-Tax payer can track the status of refund application using track status functionality.
+Ans: Once the ARN is generated on filing of refund application in Form RFD-01, the refund application along with the documents attached while filing the form would be assigned to Refund Processing Officer for processing the refund.
+Taxpayer can track the status of refund application using track status functionality.

 The application will be processed and refund will be disbursed by the Jurisdictional Authority after scrutiny.